8 of the Most Bizarre Historical Coincidences Throughout History

 Roger Askew/Oxford Union/Shutterstock

 As Stephen Hawking himself would tell you, time is relative.
 But that doesn’t quite explain why his death occurred on what many consider a fairly significant day: Einstein’s 139th birthday, Galileo’s 300th death-day, and Pi Day (March 14, when the date reads 3.14).
+Learn more about mind-blowing historical connections like this one.

 Don’t let her aboard